canonical/mir/doc/sphinx/explore-mir-using-demos.md

 `miral-app` doesn't support this flag, so it's sent down to `miral-shell` which interprets it.
 If you add the `-kiosk` option, you'll get an error since the kiosk binary doesn't support that flag.

-## Mir Libraries
-At this point, you're probably taken away by Mir's capabilities and want to use it and the supporting libraries to build your own Wayland compositor.
-This section will guide you through the installation and basic usage of Mir.

-### Installation

-### Usage